chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 {:.remark}

 **Remark**{:.label #DepthSepRem3}
-  The "hard" example function $g$ constructed in the above Theorem is highly oscillatory within $[0,1]$ (see proof below) and therefore has an unreasonably large (super-polynomial) Lipschitz constant.
-So, perhaps if we limited our attention to simple/natural Lipschitz functions, then it is easier to prove depth-separation results?
+  The "hard" example function $g$ constructed in the above Theorem is highly oscillatory within $[0,1]$ (see proof below).
+Therefore, it has an unreasonably large (super-polynomial) Lipschitz constant.
+Perhaps if we limited our attention to simple/natural Lipschitz functions, then it could be easier to prove depth-separation results?
 Not so: even if we only focused on "benign" functions (easy-to-compute functions with polynomially large Lipschitz constant), proving depth lower bonds would similarly imply progress in long-standing problems in computational complexity.
 See the recent result by Vardi et al.[^vardi2].
 {:.remark}

 **Remark**{:.label #DepthSepRem4}